the red mycelium

 …كان يا مكان في قديم الزمان

 She realized then that the fear was not about the present moment.
 It was the echo of everything before it.
-The touch had not caused the discomfort; it had simply illuminated what was already there.
+The touch had not caused the discomfort, it had simply illuminated what was already there.
 The hand was not the source of her unease, nor was it the solution.
-It was a doorway, one she had unknowingly stepped through, into the depths of her own unfolding.
+It was a doorway, one she had unknowingly stepped through, and into the depths of her own unfolding.

 She had spent a decade believing safety meant armor, walls, impenetrable strength.
 But this vision, this living red mycelium, was telling her otherwise.
 Protection could be fluid.
 It could be adaptive.
 It could be about filtering rather than blocking, metabolizing rather than resisting.
-Like mycelium, she was learning to break down old fears and transform them into something nourishing, something that could sustain her.
+Like mycelium does, she was learning to break down old fears and transform them into something nourishing, something that could sustain her.

 Artist’s Note: